Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: Problem Formulation

-The control strategy presented in this article is structured as a three-stage framework (see Figure \ref{fig:ControlArchitecture}).
-In the first stage, an EHGO is employed to estimate the disturbances acting on the system.
-In the second stage, a feedback linearizing controller is synthesized to ensure tracking of the reference trajectory while compensating for the estimated disturbance.
-In the final stage, a minimum intervention control that satisfies both state and input constraints is designed using CBFs.
+The control in this paper is structured in 3 stages (see \cref{fig:ControlArchitecture}).
+In the first stage, an EHGO is used to estimate $\Delta$.
+In the second stage, a feedback linearizing controller is used to track the reference trajectory.
+In the final stage, a control satisfying state and input constraints is generated from a minimum-intervention quadratic program.